kjeeetil/tetris/README.md

-- Each candidate move is scored by simulating the resulting board and computing handcrafted features: cleared-line count, indicator flags for singles through tetrises, normalized hole count, column bumpiness, maximum stack height, well depth, edge wells, contact area, row/column transitions, and aggregate height.
+- Each candidate move is scored by simulating the resulting board and computing handcrafted features: cleared-line count, indicator flags for singles through tetrises, normalized hole count, newly created holes, column bumpiness, maximum stack height, well depth, edge wells, contact area, row/column transitions, and aggregate height.
 - Policies can be linear or a tiny one-hidden-layer MLP (ReLU activations).
-Both operate on the 15-dimensional feature vector; the MLP runs with hand-written matrix multiplies to avoid tf.js overhead during search.
+Both operate on the 17-dimensional feature vector; the MLP runs with hand-written matrix multiplies to avoid tf.js overhead during search.
 - A shallow beam-search lookahead (depth 1 with next-piece preview) combines the immediate feature score with a discounted estimate (`λ = 0.7`) of the best